amitopenwriteup/wsl-ansible/patch.md

 | **4.
 Enforce on change** | Run when code merges (CI/CD) or a ticket is approved | GitOps-style teams | Drift between merges is unseen unless combined with pattern 2 |
 | **5.
 Pull-based** | Each host runs `ansible-pull` from Git on a timer | Large or hard-to-reach fleets | Harder central reporting |

-A common mature setup: **pattern 3 in dev/staging, pattern 2 in production, pattern 4 to roll out approved changes.**
+A common mature setup: **pattern 3 for low-risk hosts, pattern 2 in production, pattern 4 to roll out approved changes.**

 ### 2.4 Patch management design principles